 - Revelation 21:8 NIV “But the cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars—they will be consigned to the fiery lake of burning sulfur.
 This is the second death.”

-We then are to obey Jesus’ command to be immersed in water (called baptism) by the authority of the Father, Son and Holy Spirit (Matthew 28:18-20) for the forgiveness of sins and to receive the gift of the Holy Spirit (Acts 2:38-39 NIV).
+Now that you have decided to follow Jesus instead of yourself, obey Jesus’ command to be immersed in water (called baptism) by the authority of the Father, Son and Holy Spirit (Matthew 28:18-20) for the forgiveness of sins and to receive the gift of the Holy Spirit (Acts 2:38-39).

 Our commitment leads us to continue learning about Him and obeying His teachings, using the gifts He gives us for His glory (rather than for our glory) and dedicating our lives to Him, which is demonstrated by obeying the two greatest commands, loving the Lord our God with all your heart, soul, mind and strength and loving your neighbor as yourself (Mark 12:28-31).

 He tells us He will be with Christians always, to the very end of the age (Matthew 28:20).